🎡 Spin the wheel & win up to 40% OFF your Thai course.

 When there is an ending consonant, the vowel โ-ะ entirely disappears, as in น + โ-ะ + ก = นก /nók/ (= bird)

-In this blog, we will focus on the second type of vowels, which change form when there is an ending consonant – or “Form-Changing Vowels“.
+In this blog, we will focus on the second type of vowels, which change form when there is an ending consonant, or “Form-Changing Vowels“.

-some Thai vowel forms, Thai vowels
+Thai vowel forms, form-changing vowels

 👣 Step-by-Step Guide to Identifying Form-Changing Vowels (สระเปลี่ยนรูป)